-Developed to teach skills and background of application of CPR in cardiac arrests, clearing an airway obstruction of a choking victim and recognizing the aforesaid situation.
+0.5 credit (4 lec, 6 lab hrs total) Developed to teach skills and background of application of CPR in cardiac arrests, clearing an airway obstruction of a choking victim and recognizing the aforesaid situation.
 Red Cross and/or American Heart Association certification.

-HE9381 Basic First Aid (Red Cross)
+HE9381 Standard First Aid

+0.5 credit (5 lec, 5 lab hrs total)

-Designed to teach a good basic knowledge of First Aid for the immediate and temporary care of the sick and injured prior to the arrival of summoned medical treatment.
+Designed to teach a good basic knowledge of First

+Aid for the immediate and temporary care of the sick

+and injured prior to the arrival of summoned

+medical treatment.
+This course meets the standard

+requirements of OSHA yet exceeds with CPR

+(Cardiopulmonary Resuscitation).